 - A Paper Proposal.
-This is due by March 16.
+This is due by Tuesday, October 12, 2021.
 This should be a 1-2 pages long (approximately 400-500 words).
 In your proposal, you need to include your research question, hypothesis, data sources, and 3-5 economic journal articles you plan to use. - An initial literature review for your Final Paper.
-The literature review is due on Wednesday, March 25.
-This needs to have at least 15 citations in a research appropriate format.
+The literature review is due on

+Thursday, October 21, 2021.
+This needs to have at least 8 citations in a research appropriate format.
 To complete this you need to attend the class Library Day which will be announced in class.
-You can add to this literature review as you progress through writing your Final Paper

-- A Final Paper Draft.
-This is due on Wednesday, April 22.
+You can add to this literature review as you progress through writing your Final Paper - A Final Paper Draft.
+This should be between 6 to 12 pages (approximately 3000-3500 words).
+This is a tightly organized paper, containing elements from both the proposal and literature review.
+The final paper draft is due on Tuesday, November 16, 2021.
 This draft needs to be as close to completion as possible.
 You will continue to improve on this draft.
 However, this will be the draft that you will receive comments on both from your peers and me - Final research paper.
-This is due on the day the Final Exam is scheduled for this course, Wednesday, May 13 by 2:30pm.
+This is due on the day the Final Exam is scheduled for this course, The final research paper is due on Monday, Dec 6, 2021.
 This will be based on the final draft paper with only minor modifications.